jsfuentes/Code-Cheatsheet/Deployment/AWS/Storage/README.md

 Block Storage

+Amazon Elastic Block Store (EBS) is an easy to use, high performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2)

 is a general thing like SSD backed for databases form No-SQL to SQL or hard disk backed for throughput intensive

 ## EFS (Elastic File System)